FrancisCrickInstitute/dm3d-pages/tutorial.md

 batches.
 A file "training-log_example-d3-0123456789ab.txt" will be created at the start of training, and updated at end of each epoch.

-When an epoch finishes a new file "example-d3-latest.h5" will be created
+When an epoch finishes a new file "example-d3-latest.h5" will be created.

 ### Continuing Training